patroni/patroni/README.md

   * *connect_address*: ip address + port through which Postgres is accessible from other nodes and applications.
   * *data_dir*: file path to initialize and store Postgres data files
   * *maximum_lag_on_failover*: the maximum bytes a follower may lag before it is not eligible become leader
   * *use_slots*: whether or not to use replication_slots.
-Must be False for PostgreSQL 9.3.
+Must be False for PostgreSQL 9.3, and you should comment out max_replication_slots.
   * *pg_hba*: list of lines which should be added to pg_hba.conf
     * *- host all all 0.0.0.0/0 md5*
   * *replication*